brettinternet/brettinternet.github.io/content/boundary/_index.md

 ### What Are Context Boundaries?

 Context boundaries are architectural constraints that group related functionality together and define explicit interfaces for interaction between different parts of your application.
-Think of them as microservices within a monolith—each boundary owns a specific business domain and exposes a well-defined API.
+Think of them as microservices within a monolith.
+Each boundary owns a specific business domain and exposes a well-defined API.

 In an e-commerce application, you might have top-level boundaries like: